jessicapmouras/fraud_detect/README.md

 </p>
 Comparing this method to how we assessed the PCA method, this NN method identified 99.9% of the fraudulent transactions, just like the PCA method.

-But, when we examine the specfic results, this time we resulted more False Positives.
-This means that although we captured all of the Fraud instances, this method captured all of them during identification and falsely determined normal insances as fraud.
-This time, we increased the rate of False Positives.
+But, when we examine the specfic results, it looks like we have captured all of the Fraud instances.
+Although, again there were 20%+ of falsely determined normal instances identified as fraud.
+These False Positives occured at about the same rate as the PCA method.

 For this analysis, the PCA Compression and Reconstruction Anomaly Detection method performed best for our business case.
+Both would require additional work and investigation to determine how to reduce the False Positive rate and/or perform additional analysis on the population of flagged transactions.

 ## Conclusion & Future Application
 <a id="conclude"> </a>